 1/3 cup: 140 calories, 6 g fat (2.5 g saturated fat), 125 mg sodium, 19 g carbs (3 g fiber, 6 g sugar), 4 g protein

 Canned tuna is one of the most popular and most affordable sources of protein and anti-inflammatory omega-3 fatty acids at the grocery store.
-Unfortunately, tuna also happens to be one of the most over-fished seafood and biggest contributor to mercury in our diet.
+Unfortunately, tuna also happens to be one of the most over-fished seafood and biggest contributor to mercury in our diet, according to the EPA.
 Companies like Wild Planet Foods pioneered making sustainable fishing practices mainstream, and Safe Catch doubled down on sustainability as well as mercury safety.
 They are the only company that tests every single tuna for mercury levels.
 As a result, their tuna has the lowest levels of mercury of any brand.
 For an extra layer of excitement, Safe Catch cans tuna in exciting flavors like Citrus Pepper, Chili Lime, and Garlic Herb, to name a few.

 Safe Catch Elite Single Serving Pouch